Britannia Scotland’s best attraction is a striking claim that appears on every page of the ex-royal yacht’s own promotional website.

 So it must be the best, right?
 Certainly, according to the advertising panels on the sides of all the buses throughout the city that also carry this branding.
-Yes, this particular boat is pretty heavily promoted.
+Yes, this particular ship of royals is pretty heavily promoted.

 Anyway, if VisitScotland, responsible for marketing Scotland to the world, gives it the thumbs up, then I should swallow my faint but possibly detectable antipathy to all things royal and feature it on our own wide-ranging, beautifully written and informative website.
 (That’s enough – Ed.)

-HMY Britannia’s the Best Thing in Scotland?
+HMY Britannia’s The Best Thing In Scotland?

 To view this paragon amongst Scotland’s things to see, you have to go to Edinburgh.
 Then you go to Leith.

 HMY (Her Majesty’s Yacht) Britannia is moored alongside the shopping mall.
 There are views down to it from several of the ‘eateries’ on the first floor.
-But for a visit you have to go to the top floor by the lift or escalator.
-It’s well signed.
-A well-spoken young chap directs you to the pay-desk.
-It is not inexpensive.
-You pay your fee (£15.50 for an adult, at time of writing) and then you’re off…

 Oh, they also give you what looks like an old-fashioned mobile phone on a handle.
 This tells you what you are looking at at various signposted points on board.
 It’s a self-guided tour (with a choice of 27 languages).

-The Britannia Tour
+Britannia Scotland’s Best Attraction Tour

 Was this to be a floating Winnebago on which the royals could rough it and have adventures?
-No, along with the five tons of royal luggage, we are informed they when they came aboard they even took a really talented military band with them.
+No, along with the five tons of royal luggage, we are informed that when they came aboard they took a really talented military band with them.